Cabonilla/gradeLevel/README.md

-#gradeLevel
+# gradeLevel

-This is a Python application that displays the reading level of a webpage.
+A Python application that displays the reading level of a webpage.

+# What I Learned

+* Creating, editing, opening, and handling python applications using the PyCharm IDE and IDLE.
+* Linking python code from other documents to create clean and minimal applications.